fperez/fperez.org-src/research/attic.rst

 These are projects I have worked on in the past, sometimes just paper abstracts and links to their full text.

+.. _instantons:

 The topology of the QCD vacuum
 ------------------------------

-The topic of my physics PhD dissertation at CU Boulder was the topological structure of the QCD vacuum at finite temperature, as modeled by lattice simulations where space-time is discretized into a finite four-dimensional grid where the Feynman path integral for the QCD Lagrangian can be approximated (the
+The topic of my physics PhD dissertation at `CU Boulder`_ was the topological structure of the QCD vacuum at finite temperature, as modeled by lattice simulations where space-time is discretized into a finite four-dimensional grid where the Feynman path integral for the QCD Lagrangian can be approximated (the